 What We’re Tracking

-Illume Umbra Research maintains a continuously evolving log of anomalous phenomena across the Western U.S. Below are the primary categories of inquiry we're actively investigating, drawn from field data, community reports, government documents, and historic patterns.
+Illume Umbra Research maintains a continuously evolving log of anomalous phenomena across the U.S., drawn from field data, community reports, government documents, and historic patterns.

 Unidentified Aerial Activity